ngkore/docs/ebpf/building-ebpf-based-l4-load-balancer.md

-# Load Balancing at Light Speed
+# Building a Custom L4 Load Balancer with XDP

 **Author:** [Shankar Malik](https://www.linkedin.com/in/evershalik/)

 **Published:** March 14, 2023

-## Building a Custom L4 Load Balancer with XDP

 _When milliseconds matter and millions of packets per second are just the starting line_

-## The Performance Wall: Why Traditional Load Balancers Hit Their Limits
+## Why Traditional Load Balancers Hit Their Limits

 Picture this scenario: during a traffic surge such as Black Friday, an e-commerce platform experiences overwhelming demand.
 The traditional Layer 4 load balancer—such as NGINX or HAProxy—that has reliably served for years becomes the system bottleneck.
 The CPU usage spikes, latency increases, and packet drops occur at an alarming rate.